Nuclei-Software/nuclei-sdk/doc/source/design/nuclei.rst

-* **N100 series:** Designed for mixed digital and analog, IoT or other extremely low-power and small area scenarios, which is the perfect replacement of traditional 8051 cores.
+* **N100 series:** Designed for mixed digital and analog, IoT or other extremely low-power and small area scenarios, which is the perfect replacement of traditional 8051 cores, it has a seperated databook, please contact with our AE to get it.

 * **N200 series:** Designed for ultra-low power consumption and embedded scenarios, perfectly replaces the arm Cortex-M series cores.